-The commitments set forth in this CP constitute the entire agreement between the participants (as stated in Section 1.3) and supersedes all prior verbal or written representations between the parties on the same matters.
+The commitments set forth in this CP constitute the final and entire agreement between the participants (as stated in Section 1.3).

 CAs shall obligate RAs by contracts or agreements to comply with this CP and applicable industry standards and guidelines.
 CAs shall obligate subscribers or relying parties using its products and services to enter into an agreement that delineates the terms associated with the product or service.